ztialo/Piper-Grasper/README.md

 - `arm-ariticulation.py` Applying articulation to robot arms, setting up scene and sensors.
 - `piper_differential_ik.py` Differential inverse kinematic applied to the robot articulation, accuracy and different testing end effect coordinate can be tested here.
 - `piper_pick_and_place.py` Using vision sensor's RGB and depth output to estimate the coordinate of target and goal to achieve pick and place task.
+- `two_arms_stacking_cube.py` Offset robot arm from world origin and double the arms.
+Use state machine to achieve cube stacking task.

 **Keywords:** OpenCV, Inverse Kinematic, isaaclab